A continuous space model of new economic geography with a quasi-linear log utility function: Introduction

-The contributions made in this paper are as follows.
+In this paper, we discuss the extension of \citet{Pfl} and \citet{GasCasCorr} to continuous space.
 Firstly, we construct the model in continuous space.
-This could facilitate theoretical studies of spatial economy consisting of so many regions that they can be considered a continuum.
-We propose the model on $n$-dimensional manifolds, but the concrete behavior of the solutions is considered on one-dimensional continuous periodic space (continuous racetrack model).
+This could facilitate theoretical studies of spatial economy consisting of so many regions that they can be considered a continuum\footnote{\citet{FujiKrugVenab} have introduced the core-periphery model in a one-dimensional periodic continuous space.
+An early analytical treatment of the original core-periphery model in a continuous space has been given by \citet{TabaEshiSakaTaka}. \citet{TabaEshi23} develop an analytical method for the continuous space model.}.
+We propose the model on $n$-dimensional space, but the concrete behavior of the solutions is considered on one-dimensional continuous periodic space (continuous racetrack model).
 The continuous racetrack model would be convenient for investigating the self-organization of spatial structures under completely symmetric conditions where addressable regions are not predetermined.
-Secondly, we show that a homogeneous steady-state solution of the racetrack model is unstable, so the flat-earth distribution is not sustainable.
-Thirdly, in the racetrack model, we show numerically that the density of mobile workers almost completely agglomerate to a finite number of regions that should be called ``cities", and that the number of the cities thus formed increases with the transport cost increases or the preference for variety weakens.
+Secondly, we construct a unique global solution.
+Thirdly, we show that a homogeneous steady-state solution of the racetrack model is unstable, so the flat-earth distribution is not sustainable.
+Fourthly, in the racetrack model, we show numerically that the density of mobile workers almost completely agglomerate to a finite number of regions that should be called ``cities", and that the number of the cities thus formed increases with the transport cost increases or the preference for variety weakens.

+We discuss the emergence of agglomeration in the form of bifurcation from the homogeneous solution.
+As \citet[p.398]{Ioann2012} states, such view of ``symmetry breaking" has played an important role in understanding spatial economy.
+Early examples of such studies have been given by \citet{PapaSmi83}, \citet{Matsu95}, and \citet{Matsu96}.
+The method used in this paper, based on an orthogonal function expansion of a solution of a linearized model in a continuous space, has been introduced by \citet[Chapter 6]{FujiKrugVenab} into the racetrack model. \citet{ChiAsh08} have further developed the method not only for the racetrack model, but even for the model on the two-dimensional sphere.

 The rest of the paper is organized as follows.
 Section 2 derives the model.
-Section 3 investigates the stability of the homogeneous stationary solution.
-Section 4 shows numerical results on the large-time behavior of the solutions of the racetrack model.
-Section 5 concludes.
+Section 3 constructs the unique global solution.
+Section 4 investigates the stability of the homogeneous stationary solution.
+Section 5 shows numerical results on the large-time behavior of the solutions of the racetrack model.
+Section 6 concludes.